me9hanics/ml-nba-height-from-performance/README.md

 - Gradient boosted classifiers: Both hyperparameter tuned, and not tuned.
 Among the untuned models, the strongest predictor was initialized with the random forest classifier.
 - Gradient boosted regressors: initialized with the random forest regressor.

+Training and test data is split in a way, that every player appears in only one of the datasets (players have multiple instances, because of multiple seasons, etc.).<br>
-To show the strength of well organized data, the models were also trained on shuffled data.
+To show the strength of this organization of instances, two models were also trained on shuffled data.
+The results showed it is better to train the models no player appearing in both train and test datasets.

 ### ..do the models compare?